What is market equilibrium?

-This concept is built on the base laid down in Chapter 2 and 4 where we learnt the customer and enterprise traits when they are buyers or price takers.
-In the Chapter 2, we had learnt that an individual’s demand curve for a good tells us what amount a customer is willing to purchase at different cost prices when he takes cost price as provided.
+This concept is built on the base laid down in chapter 2 and 4, where we learnt the customer and enterprise traits when they are buyers or price takers.
+In chapter 2, we had learnt that an individual’s demand curve for a good tells us what amount a customer is willing to purchase at different cost prices when he takes cost price as provided.

-This is a detailed and an elucidated information about the concept Market Equilibrium.
+This is detailed and elucidated information about the concept market equilibrium.
 To learn more, stay tuned to BYJU’S.

 Important topics on market equilibrium